 6. Contact Your Customers & Suppliers and share your communications and recovery plan in advance.
 Prepare a list of vendors to provide disaster recovery services.

-If you have any questions on how to protect your company from hurricane damage, contact the emergency water mitigation specialists at 1-800-DRY-ME-OUT.
+If you have any questions on how to protect your company from hurricane damage, contact the emergency water mitigation specialists at us.